Vestal Virgin: Festivals

 Vesta's chief festival was the Vestalia, held in her temple from June 7 to June 15, and attended by matrons and bakers.
 Servius claims that during the Vestalia, the Lupercalia and on September 13, the three youngest Vestals reaped unripened far (spelt wheat, or possibly emmer wheat).
 The three senior Vestals parched the grain to make it edible, and mixed it with salt, to make the mola salsa used by priests and priestesses to consecrate (dedicate to the gods) the animal victims offered in public sacrifices.
 The Vestals' activities thus provided a shared link to various public, and possibly some private cults.

 The Fordicidia was a characteristically rustic, agricultural festival, in which a pregnant cow was sacrificed to the Earth-goddess Tellus, and its unborn calf was reduced to ashes by the senior Vestal.
 The ashes were mixed with various substances, most notably the dried blood of the previous year's October horse, sacrificed to Mars.
 The mixture was called suffimen.
 During the Parilia festival, April 21, it was sprinkled on bonfires to purify shepherds and their flocks, and probably to ensure human and animal fertility in the Roman community.
 On May 1, Vestals officiated at Bona Dea's public-private, women-only rites at her Aventine temple.
 They were also present, in some capacity, at the Bona Dea's overnight, women-only December festival, hosted by the wife of Rome's senior magistrate; the magistrate himself was supposed to stay elsewhere for the occasion.
-On May 15, Vestals and pontifs collected ritual straw figures called Argei from stations along Rome's city boundary and cast them into the Tiber, to purify the city.
+On May 15, Vestals and pontiffs collected ritual straw figures called Argei from stations along Rome's city boundary and cast them into the Tiber, to purify the city.